-The Multi Agency Coordination System (MACS) coordinates and supports emergency incident and event management through the coordination and use of integrate incident response entities.
-That is, develop and coordinate connectivity capability with local Incident Command Posts (ICPs), local 911 centers, local Emergency Operations Centers (EOCs), the state EOC and others as applicable.
+The Multi Agency Coordination System (MACS) coordinates and supports emergency incident and event management through the coordination and use of integrated incident response entities, including, local Incident Command Posts (ICPs), local 911 centers, local Emergency Operations Centers (EOCs), the state EOC and others as applicable.

-A MAC unit is a combination of facilities, equipment, personnel, procedures and communications integrated into a common system with responsibility for coordinating and supporting incident management activities.
+A MACS unit is a combination of facilities, equipment, personnel, procedures and communications integrated into a common system with responsibility for coordinating and supporting incident management activities.
 MACS can include the following entities: